brb591/bumper-cars/simulation_info.md

 ```
 ## Start the game
 The cars are set to inactive by default.
 They do nothing until they are made active.
 This program sends a ```begin_game``` message to the ```arena/notifications``` topic, which all cars receive at the same time.
 This makes them active and they will then start processing the camera feed.

-As of right now, you have to hit CTRL-C to make this stop after 5-10 seconds.
-This will need to be fixed so it runs and then exits on its own.
 ```
 python3 start_game_feed.py
 ```